yuuki7/wiki-test/Music-notation-on-a-computer.md

 MusicXML is an interchange format for musical scores.
+MuseScore supports it.
 However, it is too verbose to write by hand.

 LilyPond notation is useful for writing simple scores.
 It can be converted to MusicXML using python-ly, although support is limited.

-This article shows rough LilyPond notation for several nursery rhymes.
-See the [How to convert it](#how-to-convert-it) section for the full source code.
-See [my repo](https://github.com/yuukiarchive/sheetmusic) for all files.
+Below, you'll find LilyPond fragments for various nursery rhymes.
+For the full source code and conversion instructions, see [#How to convert LilyPond files](#how-to-convert-lilypond-files).
+All files are available in [my repo](https://github.com/yuukiarchive/sheetmusic).

 ## Row, Row, Row Your Boat